qvacua/vimr/README.md

 ```
 VimR.app
-+-- SwiftNeoVim.framework
++-- NvimView.framework
     +-- NeoVimView
     +-- runtime files for Neovim
-    +-- NeoVimServer
+    +-- NvimServer
         +-- libnvim
         +-- other libs for Neovim
 ```

 ### Libraries for Neovim

 * The library `libiconv` is linked by the linker flag `-liconv`.
-The version bundled with OSX will be linked.
+The version bundled with macOS will be linked.
-* The library `libintl` is in `third-party/libintl/lib` and linked by "Other Linker Flags" of the NeoVimServer target.
+* The library `libintl` is pre-built in `third-party/libintl/lib` and linked by "Other Linker Flags" of the NvimServer target.
-* Other libraries used by Neovim, which are automatically built by building `libnvim`, are linked by "Other Linker Flags" of the NeoVimServer target.
+* Other libraries used by Neovim, which are automatically built by building `libnvim`, are linked by "Other Linker Flags" of the NvimServer target.

 ## License